helenmand/TDT4310/README.md

 It is highly recommended to complete the initial questions before moving on to the implementation.

 **❗️Delivery❗️**
+Delivery guidelines are found in each lab.
+In short, submit a zip file with your NTNU username, containing your answers to the exercises as a document, in addition to a python file with your completed implementation of the lab.

-Deliver your answers as a PDF file on the respective lab page on Blackboard.
-Keep your answers short.
-The questions are merely meant to guide you towards an understanding of the topics, so that you can focus on the implementation part.
+For the exercises, keep your answers short.
+These questions are meant to guide you towards an understanding of the topics, so that you can focus on the implementation.

 Here's a brief overview of the labs: